Maintaining a healthy vagina

 Urinary Tract Infection (UTI)

 UTIs can be diagnosed through a uranalysis test at your doctor’s office.
 Once confirmed, your doctor can prescribe antibiotics to clear the infection.
-UTIs can be prevented by drinking more water and peeing after sexual activity.
+UTIs can be prevented by drinking more water and peeing after sex.
 Additionally, some research has suggested that drinking cranberry juice can reduce UTI risk because of the large amounts of vitamin C it contains.

 BV is not an STI, but your likelihood of getting it increases if you are sexually active.
 It’s important to be honest with your doctor about sexual activity and get regular checkups to keep you healthy!